4 Antiretroviral drugs

 - Improve the quality of life and general health by decreasing the clinical signs and symptoms of HIV infection.

-- Reduce the occurrence of HIV-associated infections.
+- Reduce the occurrence of HIV-associated infections and malignancies.

 - Reduce the risk of death due to AIDS.